Art School Portfolio Two 1983-1997

 This painting is sculptural in a different sense.
 Another painting along these lines featured a cloth Wrigley Spearmint Gum wrapper.
 However, X Painting photographed better, so made for a better slide.

-A few of these abstract experiments included materials being applied to their surfaces, such as aluminum foil, bubble wrap, or silicon caulking.
+A few of these abstract experiments included materials being applied to their surfaces, such as aluminum foil, bubble wrap, and silicon caulking.
 (Silicon was used here.)
 I even created one painting using illustration board set in a wood frame so I could place a spinning motor in it.
 That painting similarly failed to create a good slide.

 Telegraphing One's Intentions (mixed media on canvas)